 - B. He illegally hits the ball, when his foot is in contact with the home plate / strike mat.
 He places both of his feet on the ground completely outside the approved batter's area (refer to Rule 3 Sec.
 11).
-He makes contact with the ball with one foot on the ground, completely within the 22 inch area in front of the leading edge of the home plate / strike mat or completely within the 22 inch area at the back edge of the home plate / strike mat. - C. He deliberately bunts or swings the bat downward and chops the ball down to the ground. - D. He hits a foul ball or foul tip after two strikes. - E. He steps across the home plate / strike mat with the pitcher in the pitching position. - F. He intentionally interferes with the catcher attempting a play. - G. Any member of his team (excluding baserunners) interferes with a fielder attempting to make a play on a foul fly ball. - H. He hits a fair fly ball or line drive that a fielder or infielder intentionally drops, with a runner on first, first and second, first, second and third, or first and third, with less than two outs. - NOTE: A trapped ball that hits the ground is never ruled intentionally dropped. - I. He takes longer than 20 seconds to enter the batter's area when it becomes his turn to bat, or 10 seconds to re-enter the batter's area after a called ball, strike or foul ball. - J. A preceding baserunner, who is not yet out, intentionally interferes with a fielder who is attempting to catch a thrown ball or to throw a ball in an attempt to complete a play.
+He makes contact with the ball with one foot on the ground, completely within the 22 inch area in front of the leading edge of the home plate / strike mat or completely within the 22 inch area at the back edge of the home plate / strike mat. - C. He deliberately bunts or swings the bat downward and chops the ball down to the ground. - D. He hits a foul ball or foul tip after two strikes. - E. He steps across the home plate / strike mat with the pitcher in the pitching position. - F. He intentionally interferes with the catcher attempting a play. - G. Any member of his team (excluding baserunners) interferes with a fielder attempting to make a play on a foul fly ball. - H. He hits a fair fly ball or line drive that a fielder or infielder intentionally drops, with a runner on first, first and second, first, second and third, or first and third, with less than two outs.

+NOTE: A trapped ball that hits the ground is never ruled intentionally dropped.

+- I. He takes longer than 20 seconds to enter the batter's area when it becomes his turn to bat, or 10 seconds to re-enter the batter's area after a called ball, strike or foul ball. - J. A preceding baserunner, who is not yet out, intentionally interferes with a fielder who is attempting to catch a thrown ball or to throw a ball in an attempt to complete a play.
 The runner shall also be called out. - K. He hits a fair ball with his bat a second time in fair territory. - NOTE: If the batter drops the bat and the ball rolls to the bat, in fair territory, the batter is not out and the ball is live and in play.
-However, if the bat rolls towards the ball and subsequently hits it in fair territory, the batter is out, the ball is dead. - L. There is spectator interference with any batted ball, that clearly prevents a fielder from catching a fly ball within the defined playing area.
+However, if the bat rolls towards the ball and subsequently hits it in fair territory, the batter is out, the ball is dead. - L. There is spectator interference with any batted ball, that clearly prevents a fielder from catching a fly ball within the defined playing area. - M. He hits an over the fence home run that is in excess of the number allowed in that category of play. - N. He has three strikes.

 EFFECT Sec.
-3 B-L The ball is dead, the batter is out and the baserunners may not advance.
+3 B-N The ball is dead, the batter is out and the baserunner may not advance.